sastutorials/sastutorials.github.io/tutorials/intro-to-sas.md

 * SAS **Studio** is a *web-based interface* that connects to SAS on a server.
 There is no download necessary, and for that *you can use it* on *any computer*.

-* It is also possible to run SAS and its tools on other applications, such as **Jupyter Notebbok**, but this way you **won't have access to some of the programming tools that SAS offers**.
+* It is also possible to run SAS and its tools on other applications, such as **Jupyter Notebook**, but this way you **won't have access to some of the programming tools that SAS offers**.

 We are going to work on **SAS Studio**, and today we are going to explore its environment and windows.